 Not having proper treatment for your gum when it’s bleeding results in inflamed gums as well as cavities – pockets develop under the gum-line filled with bacteria that eat away the teeth and eventually the bone causing tooth loss.
 Going to the dentist frequently will make sure that your gum health is properly maintained and early treatment prevents serious problems from happening.

 The reason of teeth pain is most often cavities forming.
-Once a cavity reaches the stage where it is causing pain then root canal treatment is more likely, or an extensive filling.
+Once a cavity reaches the stage where it causes pain.
+Then root canal treatment should be taken or an extensive filling.
 Regular check-ups ensure that the beginnings of a filling can be identified, treated and additional brushing routines created.

 Going for professional cleaning by a dentist is one of the most effective ways of keeping your teeth and gums healthy.
-The dentist or hygienist utilises specialised handheld tools like scalers and polishers to remove dental plaque, a colourless film of bacteria that causes cavities.
+The dentist or hygienist utilizes specialized handheld tools like scalers and polishers to remove dental plaque, a colorless film of bacteria that causes cavities.
 A good prophylactic clean helps to get rid of hard-to-remove plaque – before it hardens into calculus – and greatly reduces the likelihood of cavities.
-While the scaler effectively extracts both hard and soft deposits of plaque that forms on the surface and between the crevices of your teeth, the polisher removes the smaller plaque particles and gives the teeth a good buff.
+While the scaler effectively extracts both hard and soft deposits of plaque that form on the surface and between the crevices of your teeth, the polisher removes the smaller plaque particles and gives the teeth a good buff.

 Visiting the dentist should be a regular part of your schedule, just like a proper oral health routine.
 The benefits of check-ups far outweigh any minor inconveniences booking an appointment might cause!

-It's time to prioritise our oral health.
-If you haven't seen your dentist in a while use this article as a reminder and motivation to book an appointment with yours today.
+It’s time to prioritize our oral health.
+If you haven’t seen your dentist in a while use this article as a reminder and motivation.
+Let’s book an appointment today.